Welcome to the Financial Aid Office. Our staff is here to assist you with the process!

 Step 4: Documentation and Verification

 Ohlone College receives your FAFSA approximately one to two weeks after you submit it to the Department of Education.
 You will then be emailed a Missing Document request from the Financial Aid Office.
-This email will list the forms and other documents you will need to submit to complete your file.
-Please provide signed copies when requested and make sure your name and student ID are on all forms.
-We will not make copies and we will not accept originals of financial documents in place of copies.
-Forms can be printed from the Forms and Documents page.
+This email will list the forms and other documents you will need to submit to complete your file by logging into Student Forms to complete all documents online.

 The following documents may be requested: